-SCI REMC supports a mix of power generating resources that utilizes traditional means of power generation as well as emerging renewable technologies such as solar power (or photovoltaic, PV).
-View our comprehensive Solar Energy information packet for everything you need to know before installing solar panels.
+SCI REMC supports a mix of power generating resources that utilize traditional means of power generation as well as renewable technologies such as solar power (or photovoltaic, PV).
+View our comprehensive Solar Energy information packet on everything you need to know before installing solar panels.

 SCI REMC began offering solar interconnectivity in 2007.
 Interconnectivity allows PV systems to generate power and draw power from SCI REMC's grid as needed.
-When a home produces an excess of electricity, SCI REMC buys the power back from the member at the wholesale rate (same as it gets from Hoosier Energy).
+SCI REMC buys energy back from the member at a flat rate of $.06/kWh.
+This rate far exceeds the actual avoided cost recognized by our power supplier and shows SCI REMC’s commitment to supporting renewable energy.
 The program allows SCI REMC to incorporate more solar power into its system by buying back the surplus generated by the solar homes.

-SCI REMC has more than 30 members with solar arrays (with an average size of 6kw).
+As of April 2021, SCI REMC has over 160 members with solar arrays (with an average size of 8.3kw).

 Things to Consider Before Installing Solar Panels

-- Energy Efficiency Measures - Changing out your windows/doors, adding insulation, and upgrading old heating systems and appliances can often save energy at a lower cost than installing solar panels ($10,000 vs $40,000).
+Energy Efficiency Measures - Changing out your windows/doors, adding insulation, and upgrading old heating systems and appliances can often save energy at a lower cost than installing solar panels.
 Updating your home leads to reducing your total energy use.
 Geothermal heat pumps provide clean, quiet heating and cooling while cutting utility bills by up to 70%, and SCI REMC offers rebates for them.

-- Square Footage - Each kw of power requires about 86 sq ft of space (whether it's on your roof or in your yard).
-A 10kw system would require 860 sq ft.
+Square Footage - Each kW of power requires about 55-65 sq ft of space (whether it's on your roof or in your yard).
+A 10kw system would require 550-650 sq ft.

-It takes approximately fifty-seven, 175-watt solar panels to power an average Indiana home.
-Larger homes or inefficient homes would require more.
+It takes approximately 33 - 300 watt solar panels to power an average Indiana home.
+Larger homes or inefficient homes would require more